MIT recurring payments

 $response = $client->session()->initPayment($request);

-For that, in the widget token creation request, pass true
+To do this, in the widget token creation request, pass true

 in the show_recurrent_checkbox